 What is involved:

 The types of REU projects students participate in vary.
-In some cases they involve research publications, which may be very helpful in job search and graduate school application.
+In some cases they involve research publications, which may be very helpful in job searches and graduate school applications.

 More undergraduate opportunities for research:

 There are many other opportunities for undergraduates to participate in hands-on research including several courses that offer design projects, field experiences and even travel for real world problem-solving.
-For example, CEE195 About Civil Engineering, CEE458 Water Resources Field Methods, CEE449 Environmental Engineering Lab, and CEE 190/398 Special Topics.
+These include CEE195 About Civil Engineering, CEE458 Water Resources Field Methods, CEE449 Environmental Engineering Lab, and CEE 190/398 Special Topics.

 A student-driven initiative called PURE can also help you find undergraduate research opportunities.
 The PURE Research Program is an interdisciplinary program in Grainger Engineering that pairs freshman and sophomore undergraduates with research mentors.
 Learn More →